League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/README.md

 [Dungeons & Dragons 5th Edition (dnd5e) system](https://foundryvtt.com/packages/dnd5e)
 for [Foundry Virtual Tabletop](https://foundryvtt.com/).

+Aims to provide consistent and usable translations in german for all 5E system content, including compendia via Babele.

 ## How to use

 Install via Foundry or by pasting the URL below into Foundry's module manager: